YB9/531-generator/README.md

 ## What is this?

-This is my personal 531 program generator.
-I try to maintain it from time to time to make sure the pdf output is consistent at least.
-Thanks for checking it out!
-Rest of the text is AI generated
+The text is AI generated

 ## Overview